PaceKW/A-Mood-Story/README.md

 # A Mood Story

-⏰ Updated on Sat, 10 Feb 2024 02:49:04 GMT
+⏰ Updated on Sun, 26 May 2024 09:27:28 GMT

-💭 Thought: Mau makan enak setelah deadline selesai.
+💭 Thought: Mungkin aku butuh snack sambil ngoding.